 This paper will be of interest to anyone interested in the Ancient Near East, the comparative history of empires, or the intellectual challenges in writing history from material culture.
 It makes a good fit with any other ancient Greek history or archaeology paper you might choose to take.
-This paper is taught in classes (a maximum of eight students per class) in the

-Ashmolean Museum during Hilary term.
+This paper is taught in classes (a maximum of eight students per class) in the Ashmolean Museum during Hilary term.
 AMH and CAAH students may attend the classes in either their second or third year; Lit.
 Hum. students may attend the classes in either their third or fourth year.

-Candidates will be expected to show knowledge of the history, archaeology, and art of the Persian empire from the conquests of Cyrus the Great to the death of Darius III.
 The examination paper will include compulsory comment on both texts and images.
-The prescribed texts for comment are those included in Maria Brosius, The Persian Empire from Cyrus II to Artaxerxes I (LACTOR 16, 2000).
-Candidates are also expected to be familiar with a dossier of artefacts in the Ashmolean Museum, available on WebLearn; the picture questions will include (but may not be restricted to) images from this dossier.
+The prescribed texts for comment are those included in Amelie Kuhrt, The Persian Empire: A Corpus of Sources from the Achaemenid Period (Routledge, 2007), Chapters 3-5 (pp. 47- 177), Chapter 11.A-C (pp. 469-501), Chapter 12.C-D (pp. 593-615), Chapter 15 (pp. 730- 762) and Chapter 17.C.b-c (pp. 852-872).
+Candidates are also expected to be familiar with a dossier of artefacts in the Ashmolean Museum, available via Canvas; the picture questions will include (but may not be restricted to) images from this dossier.